jameseoconnor/django-rest-framework/README.md

 __Step 3 - Create Django Model(s)__

 This tutorial involves creating a simple app that stores code snippets.
-So the first thing we always do is create our model.
+So the first thing we always do is create our model.The LEXERS,  LANGUAGE_CHOICES and STYLE_CHOICES are all just lists created from the pygments library to populate the choices in a CharField.

 ```
 from pyexpat import model